Sewage sludge analysis

 Analysing sewage sludge and biosolids

 RPS has been providing analysis of trace contaminants in these challenging matrices to map the distribution of key pollutants and emerging substances.
-We've done this for a number of high profile research studies, including the UK Chemicals Investigation Programme and the Environment Agency’s Anti Microbial Resistance (AMR) pilot programme, as well as for a number of water companies.
+We've done this for a number of high profile research studies, including the UK Chemicals Investigation Programme (CIP3/4) and the Environment Agency’s Anti Microbial Resistance (AMR) pilot programme, as well as for a number of water companies and the UKWIR sponsored sludge investigations project.

 Sewage sludges are by their nature, difficult matrices to analyse.
 With high levels of organic materials present and fibrous composition of the samples, there is a need to recover trace amounts of target analytes without any losses in preparation, extraction and clean-up stages.
 This requires a high level of expertise, which we have built up over many years of testing these types of samples, from our state-of-the-art laboratories in the UK.